ahowe442/liftoff-assignments/P2-Project_Outline/README.md

 4. Thymeleaf

 ### What I'll Have to Learn
-link and sort recipes with an API.
-Connect to a 3rd party grocery service.
+How a user can upload a variety of media.  i.e. pdf, photos, videos, links

 ### Project Tracker
-Link to my [Trello board ](https://trello.com/invite/b/hyYjfS0W/440e3118dd834a016a3b744bf581c45b/agile-app-dev) here
+Link to my [Trello board ](https://trello.com/b/aXf3ie24/liftoff-project-boardabbyhowe) here